 Do You Have a Good Understanding of What It’ll Cost?

-- Mortgage and Property Taxes: You still need to pay these expenses, even if the rent doesn’t cover them all.
+- Mortgage & Property Taxes: You must pay these expenses, even if the rent doesn’t cover them all.

-- Insurance: Landlord insurance costs about 25% more than regular home insurance, and covering damages and injuries is necessary.
+- Insurance: Landlord insurance costs about 25% more than regular home insurance, and coverage for damages and injuries is necessary.

 - Maintenance and Repairs: Plan to spend at least 1% of the home’s value annually on maintenance and repairs, more if the home is older.